loreanvictor/callbag-jsx/docs/md/basics/lists.md

 > :Buttons
 > > :Button label=Playground, url=https://stackblitz.com/edit/callbag-jsx-todolist
+>
+> > :Button label=Learn More, url=/reactivity/states#substates

 <br>

-👉 You can also use `.get()` method on the state passed to `each()` parameter to get a snapshot value.
-This can be useful for example for handling clicks on items of the list:
+👉 Use `.get()` method to get a snapshot value.
+This can be useful for handling events on items of the list:

 ```tsx
 const records = state([]);